BodgeMaster/new_dawn_mirror/01 Unlikely Encounter (Annie intro).md

 "Hey Annie!
 What’s on your mind that you call now?" *Not to self: Improve this, it doesn’t sound right to me*

 "Hey Grandpa!
 So ...
 Uhhh..."
 She makes a short pause.
-"This might be a little bit weird but someone contacted me from a location called ‘CryoCorp Outpost 53’.
+"This might be a little bit weird but someone contacted me from a location called ‘Cryo Outpost 53’.
 I wondered if you happen to know where that is."

-"CryoCorp...
-That’s a name I haven’t heard in a long time...
+"Cryo Outpost?
+Haven’t heard anyone talk about these in a while...
 Are you sure?"

-"Yes, he wrote it to me: CryoCorp Outpost 53."
+"Yes, he wrote it to me: Cryo Outpost 53."

 "What did he want?

 *Missing dialog here:*

-* *reveals that CryoCorp Outpost 53 is unreachable because it is outside of the dome*
+* *reveals that Outpost 53 is unreachable because it is outside of the dome*
+* *needs to explain to the reader that the city is inside a large concrete dome under a mountain*
 * *his dad had mentioned it in passing when talking about the old world and attempts to overcome the impending doom of humanity*
 * *explanation of what "cryogenic sleep" is*
 * *his dad had thought that it was a ridiculous idea that could never work*